About the Author

 I came to it the way many people do — by meeting life.

 Over time, I explored many approaches — contemplative traditions, psychological models, practical tools, and modern interpretations of mindfulness.
-Some were helpful.
-Some were not.
-Many offered structure, insight, or temporary relief.

 What gradually became clear was not another method to adopt, but something simpler: